riyrana13/Noodle/lib/README.md

-# Noddle - Flutter Project Structure
+# Noodle - Flutter Project Structure

 This Flutter project follows a clean architecture pattern with organized folder structure for better maintainability and scalability.